The Present Progressive in Spanish: ESTAR + Gerund

 Stem-changing verbs and the present progressive in Spanish

-Stem-changing verbs are a special type of verbs that apart from changing their ending, will suffer a change in its stem.
-For instance, the verb “DORMIR” will be normally conjugated as “Yo duermo”, “Tú duermes” and so on for the present tense.
-Similarly, we will change the stem of the verb for the present progressive tense in Spanish, so we will say “Yo estoy durmiendo”, “Tú estás durmiendo” and so on.
-Here are some more examples:
+Stem-changing verbs are a special type of verbs which, besides changing their ending, will suffer a change in their stem.
+For instance, the verb “DORMIR” will be normally conjugated as “Yo duermo”, “Tú duermes” and so on for the present tense instead of “Yo dormo” or “Tú dormes”.
+Similarly, the verb’s stem will change a bit for the present progressive tense in Spanish, so we will say “Yo estoy durmiendo”, “Tú estás durmiendo” and so on.
+Here is a list of verbs with irregular gerund forms in Spanish:

 SERVIR – Yo estoy sirviendo la cena.